Why do builders need builders professional indemnity insurance, you might ask?

-The claims may be so substantial, in fact, that it proves more than difficult for your business to meet the demand for compensation or for you to pay such damages from your own pocket.
+The claims may be so substantial that it proves difficult for your business to meet the demand for compensation or for you to pay such damages from your own pocket.
 If that happens, your building business may be facing financial ruin and your reputation could be in tatters.

-The builders’ professional indemnity insurance we arrange may be tailored to accommodate precisely the kinds and scale of contracts on which you intend to be working – whether you are a sole trader or the owner of a sizeable building company.
+The builders professional indemnity insurance we arrange can accommodate the kinds and scale of contracts on which you intend to be working – whether you are a sole trader or the owner of a sizeable building company.

-- We specialise in the provision of all kinds of insurance cover for practically every kind of small business – some 33,000 of them in any one year
+- We specialise in the provision of all kinds of insurance cover for different trades and small businesses

 When you undertake work as a builder, your customer expects you not only to carry out the physical task of constructing the agreed works, but also for a constant stream of advice and recommendations about the project – not just at the outset, but throughout the course of your work.

 As a responsible builder who takes pride in his work, of course, you aim to make sure that any such advice you give is designed to produce the best results and in your client’s interests.